-- 1.72.1 Acts of commission or omission by an employee, volunteer, or agent of a resulting from noncompliance with a standard of care or treatment required by law and/or rules, policies, guidelines, written directives, procedures, or individual plan of service, and causes or contributes to the death of, sexual abuse of, or serious physical harm to a recipient. - 1.72.2 The failure to report apparent or suspected abuse Class I or neglect Class I of a recipient. - 1.73 Neglect Class II: Means either of the following: - 1.73.1 Acts of commission or omission, by an employee, volunteer or agent of a provider, which result from noncompliance with a standard of care or treatment required by law, and/or rules, policies, guidelines, written directives, procedures, or individual plan of service and that cause or contribute to non-serious physical harm or emotional harm to a recipient: - 1.73.2 The failure to report abuse Class II or neglect Class II of a recipient. - 1.74 Neglect Class III: Means either of the following: - 1.74.1 acts of commission or omission by an employee, volunteer or agent of a provider, which result from non-compliance with a standard of care or treatment required by law, and/or rules, policies, guidelines, written directives, procedures, or individual plan of service that either placed or could have placed a recipient at risk of physical harm or sexual abuse; - 1.74.2 the failure to report the abuse Class III or neglect Class III of a recipient. - 1.75 Non-serious physical harm: physical damage or what could reasonably be construed as pain suffered by a recipient that a physician or RN determines could not have caused or contributed to death of a recipient, permanent disfigurement of recipient or an impairment of his/her bodily functions. - 1.76 Opportunistic Disease: an infectious cancer which is typically not encountered by healthy individuals but is observed only in individuals whose immune systems have been compromised, i.e., the system has become deficient and thus cannot fend off the disease. - 1.77 Parenteral Infection: the introduction of foreign substance through the skin, whether intentionally as in a blood transfusion or injection of medications, or unintentionally as with the accidental puncture of skin with contaminated needles.
-Foreign materials such as viruses are frequently introduced when contaminated needles are shared by drug abusers.
+- 1.71.2 The failure to report apparent or suspected abuse Class I or neglect Class I of a recipient. - 1.72 Neglect Class II: Means either of the following: - 1.72.1 Acts of commission or omission, by an employee, volunteer or agent of a provider, which result from noncompliance with a standard of care or treatment required by law, and/or rules, policies, guidelines, written directives, procedures, or individual plan of service and that cause or contribute to non-serious physical harm or emotional harm to a recipient: - 1.72.2 The failure to report abuse Class II or neglect Class II of a recipient. - 1.73 Neglect Class III: Means either of the following: - 1.73.1 Acts of commission or omission by an employee, volunteer or agent of a provider, which result from non-compliance with a standard of care or treatment required by law, and/or rules, policies, guidelines, written directives, procedures, or individual plan of service that either placed or could have placed a recipient at risk of physical harm or sexual abuse; - 1.73.2 The failure to report the abuse Class III or neglect Class III of a recipient. - 1.74 Non-serious physical harm: Physical damage or what could reasonably be construed as pain suffered by a recipient that a physician or RN determines could not have caused or contributed to death of a recipient, permanent disfigurement of recipient or an impairment of his/her bodily functions. - 1.75 Opportunistic Disease: An infectious cancer which is typically not encountered by healthy individuals but is observed only in individuals whose immune systems have been compromised, i.e., the system has become deficient and thus cannot fend off the disease. - 1.76 Parenteral Infection: The introduction of foreign substance through the skin, whether intentionally as in a blood transfusion or injection of medications, or unintentionally as with the accidental puncture of skin with contaminated needles.
+Foreign materials such as viruses are frequently introduced when contaminated needles are shared by drug users.
 Bloodstream contamination may also theoretically occur when infectious material comes in contact with open lesions or inflamed mucous membranes.

 Chapter Title Chapter # Subject #

 Recipient Rights RR 100

+Subject Title Adopted Last Revised Reviewed:

-Subject Title Definition of Terms Adopted 6/24/02 Last Revised 12/16/13; 12/10/14 Reviewed: 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14
+Definition of Terms 6/24/02 10/16/19 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14; 12/14/16; 9/13/17; 9/19/18; 10/16/19